OpenWIS/openwis-documentation/_rules2/2017-12-06-OpenWIS-Governance-Roles-Responsibilities.md

 * Approval of OpenWIS&reg; Association policy - including amendments to [Articles of Association]({{ "/articles/" | prepend: site.baseurl }}) and [Internal Rules]({{ "/rules/" | prepend: site.baseurl }})
 * Approve annual budget, budget amendments and extraordinary expenditure; set membership fees
 * Approve initiation of Projects and amendments to Project Charters recommended by SC
-* Approve the terms on which OpenWIS&reg; software is licensed
+* Approve the terms on which OpenWIS&reg; deliverables are licensed
 * Approve appointment of new Partners and Members
 * Appoint Managing Directors